2023 Nissan Leaf

 These results make it faster than the Volkswagen e-Golf, but slower than the Bolt EV, BMW i3s., and Model 3.
 Upgrading to a more powerful Plus model will definitely result in faster acceleration, but we won’t know until we can test it.

 The e-Pedal Leaf feature allows the driver to switch between regenerative braking modes, sliding when the driver lifts the throttle.
 The other slows the car down as you release the foot from the gas and use that energy to recharge the battery.

 The Leaf can be plugged into a regular 120-volt outlet or a 240-volt outlet, but charging times vary dramatically between them.
 On a 240 volt connection, Nissan says the Leaf Plus standard and larger Leaf batteries can be recharged in seven hours.

 Fast charging connections are optional on model S and standard on SV, SL, and all Plus trims.
 The standard Leaf models all come with a 40.0-kWh battery that provides a relatively limited range of 150 miles.
-This range may be enough for some drivers with short trips but less than half of what the Model 3 remote model provides.
+This range may be enough for some drivers with short trips, but less than half of the Model 3 remote model provides.

-The Leaf Plus provides better driving distance thanks to its larger battery pack.
+The Leaf Plus provides a better driving distance thanks to its larger battery pack.
 To unlock the Leaf’s maximum driving distance of 226 miles, you’ll want to use the S Plus trim level, as the SV Plus and SL Plus models only have a 215-mile rating.

-Our SV Plus test vehicle exceeds the EPA 94 MPGe highway rating by producing 98 MPGe through our 200-mile highway fuel-efficient test route.
+Our SV Plus test vehicle exceeds the EPA 94 MPGe highway rating by producing 98 MPGe through our 200-mile fuel-efficient test route.
 However, we only saw a range of 180 miles during this test, less than the claimed EPA figure of 215 miles.

 2023 Nissan Leaf Interior